hobbyfarm/hobbyfarm.github.io/content/docs/architecture/resources/scheduledevent.md

 > **NOTE:** A Scenario must be created before it can be added to a ScheduledEvent.

 ### `start_time`
 The time when the ScheduledEvent starts.
 Used in conjunction with `end_time` to define the time range of the ScheduledEvent.
+Used by `on_demand` when set to `false` to determine when to allocate virtual machine resources.